-Lordstown Endurance electric pickup: A premiere, a political rally, and a pushback to summer 2021
+Lordstown Endurance electric pickup: A premiere, a political rally, and a push back to summer 2021

 Lordstown Motors factory - 2020

-Burns also emphasized that typically factories are “just gutted” when automakers leave them, but the agreement with GM to keep it intact—”still warm” from Chevy Cruze production, with paint shops—and saves them a year in getting to market.
+Burns also emphasized that typically factories are “just gutted” when automakers leave them, but the agreement with GM to keep it intact—”still warm” from Chevy Cruze production, with paint shops—saves them a year in getting to market.

 “It takes a golf cart and three or four hours to really see it,” said Burns.
 “There’s thousands of robots asleep...and they’re gonna wake up; we have more stamping presses than Tesla.”